 This interdisciplinary subject encompasses courses in art and architecture, visual studies, and music.
 It offers broad historical, critical, and theoretical perspectives in these areas of study.
 The curriculum emphasizes the development of a strong visual and/or musical vocabulary, familiarity with genres and methods of analysis, and an understanding of the complex social and political contexts within which art is created.

-This is a structured curriculum leading to a Certificate in Creative Arts and Health.
-Undergraduate students may be able to complete the certificate program as part of their degree requirements or take individual courses without enrolling for the certificate.
 Creative arts and health courses are both didactic and experiential and reflect the latest developments in psychology and mind-body healing.
 The program prepares students to work in human services by integrating the modalities of music, drama, dance/movement, and visual arts into therapeutic and social work practices.
 It culminates in intensive fieldwork, available in diverse settings.

 Cultural studies is a diverse interdisciplinary field introduced by British academics in 1964.
 It focuses on the political dynamics of contemporary culture and its historical foundations, conflicts, and defining traits.
 It combines anthropological and humanistic concepts of culture to produce a better understanding of how humans construct their daily lives.
 It aims to challenge and transform academic disciplines as conventionally understood and practiced.
 Emphasis is placed on the way messages relate to ideology, social class, nationality, ethnicity, sexuality, and gender.
 The curriculum draws on courses in anthropology and sociology, literature, media and film studies, and philosophy and interdisciplinary courses in humanities and social sciences.